ibm-mas/ansible-devops/ibm/mas_devops/roles/mongodb/README.md

 ```

 ### Restore Database (CE Operator)
-Restore MongoDB databases from a backup to an existing MongoDB instance.
+Restore MongoDB databases from a backup to an existing MongoDB instance without recreating the instance resources.

+**Use Case**: This action is ideal when you need to restore database data to an already running MongoDB instance, such as recovering from data corruption or restoring specific databases.

+**Prerequisites**:
+- MongoDB instance must already be installed and running
+- MongoDB version must match the backup version
+- Backup files must be available in the specified backup directory

 ```yaml
 - hosts: localhost